-Below I provide useful governmental internal controls that you need to know.
+Below I provide useful summary of governmental internal controls.

 Why am I providing this list of useful controls?
 Most small governments struggle with establishing sound internal controls.
-So, the list provides a foundation for preventing theft in your government.
-While not a comprehensive list, I thought I would share it.
+So, the list provides a beginning point for preventing theft in your government.
+While not a comprehensive list, it will help.

 Many of the internal controls listed below are also pertinent to nonprofits and small businesses as well.
 You will find this same checklist in The Little Book of Local Government Fraud Prevention (available on Amazon) which provides many more fraud prevention ideas.

 I am providing general fraud prevention controls and then transaction-level controls for:

 What additional controls do you recommend?
 Share your thoughts below.